Virtual Regatta for Volvo Ocean Race

 Belgian virtual skipper Rémy Quetstroey has triumphed in the second leg of the Volvo Ocean Race game.

 His boat finished more than two hours ahead of any other boat – a real rarity in a game with so many players.
-He crossed the line at 00:22 UTC on Friday, 18 days, 11 hours, 22 minutes and 16 seconds after setting off from Lisbon.
-French player tame bird crossed the line in second place, with La_Semillante TPN, also from France, in third.
+He crossed the line at 00:22 UTC on Friday, 18 days, 11 hours, 22 minutes, and 16 seconds after setting off from Lisbon.
+French player Tame Bird crossed the line in second place, with La_Semillante TPN, also from France, in third.

 My strategy was to avoid following the big players because by doing that I would never be able to get ahead of them,” said Rémy, a cruising yachtsman.
 “I knew from playing this game before that it is always better to get to Cape Town by being west instead of going down the African coast but in my opinion the star players were going too far…“

-My Congratulations
+My congratulations

 Leg 2 in 200 seconds